Women of San Pedro Sula, Honduras

 - Meet Isabel

-Isabel is 19-years-old and has a 4-year-old son, and now a new baby girl.
+Isabel is 25-years-old and has a 4-year-old son, and now a 1 year old daughter.
 When she was two-months pregnant, her baby’s father was mistaken for someone else and killed by a gang.
-She recently “married” and her young family lives at home with her mother.
-As any teenager she longs for a better life for both she, her son, her new daughter, husband, and mother.
+Her second child's father ran out on her when she was still pregnant.
+Her life seems to always be in turbulence as she struggles to make correct choices for she and her children.
 This opportunity has given her hope for a brighter future.
 She is also grateful for the donations to One Common Thread that have given her some support to rely on.

 - Meet Claudia Juli